gamingrkp/gamingrkp/README.md

 ---

 ### About me
-- you can call me ohsyme
+- you can call me shrinkLA
-- you can dm me in discord ohsyme#8175
+- you can dm me in discord SHeeeessssshh#6969
+- https://me.rafikp.cf/ here my portfolio thanks for stalker ( this web not made by me this from another guy ) , nice web thanks mr.stalker

 ---